apify/apify-cli/README.md

 apify push
 ```

-This command creates a ZIP archive with your project, uploads it to Apify cloud and builds an act from it.
+This command creates a ZIP archive with your project, uploads it to the Apify cloud and builds an act from it.

 ### Runs an act on the Apify cloud